ultimatemovers/omnia/index.md

   button_url: "#"
 - section_image: "/assets/images/mask-group-18-2x.png"
   section_title: New dishes
+  section_description: |-
-  section_description: Our signature duck sourced locally from Macedon.
-Fourteen-day-
-    dry-aged, honey roasted duck finished with a spiced jus served alongside a confit pressed duck leg, garnished with nashi pear.
+    Our signature duck sourced locally from Macedon.
+Fourteen-day-dry-aged, honey roasted duck finished with a spiced jus served alongside a confit pressed duck leg, garnished with nashi pear.
+A dish for two, but we understand why you might not want to share.
+Let us take you on a visual and sensory experience from whole bird to final mouthful.
 A dish both reminiscent and new.
 A coming together of melt-in-your- mouth texture, bold yet balanced flavours, and a charm accented by a restrained attentiveness.
+A taste that tempts another visit, time and time again.
   button_text: browse our menu
   button_url: "#"
 main_img: "/assets/images/homepage_main.jpg"